hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 * [LangSmith Cookbook][8], different ways to test & evaluate & optimization
   * LangServer is replaced by LangGraph
 * [Prompts in LangChain Hub][12]
+* [Langchain MCP adapters][37]
+  * [MCP][38]: The Model Context Protocol (MCP) lets you build servers that expose data and functionality to LLM applications in a secure, standardized way.
+Think of it like a web API, but specifically designed for LLM interactions.

 ### LangGraph
 * [LangGraph github][9]: build agent workflows